rohannramesh/2p_preprocess/README.md

 # 2p_preprocess

 This is a Pre-Processing package for 2-photon imaging data sets.
 Here, I will describe briefly the approach taken at each step, the parameters that should be set depending on your particular imaging setup, and decisions that need to be made in terms of how you want to preprocess your data.
 Within the PPPack (Pre-Process Package) there are three main folders: the PreProcess2P class, the helper functions package (hf), the constrained non-negative matrix factorization (NMF) package, and the PCA/ICA package.
-These last two folders contain the functions and pre-trained convolutional neural networks needed to identify putative ROIs and for ROI selection
+These last two folders contain the functions and pre-trained convolutional neural networks needed to identify putative regions of interest (ROIs) and for ROI selection

 ## Setup, Prerequisites, and Installing